IDA 9.2 Beta

 • Global history stack across multiple widgets.
 Addresses issues like:

-• double clicking on a static variable switching to disassembly view, but ESC would not navigate back to pseudocode
+• double clicking on a static variable switching to disassembly view, but ESC would not navigate back to Pseudocode

 • double clicking on a type or stack variable would "trap" navigation with no easy way to return back to the origin